-Ultimately, it is the Principal's responsibility to keep things orderly.
+Ultimately, it is a school administrator's responsibility to keep things orderly.
 In all cases, the school shall attempt to make discipline prompt and equitable and to have the consequences match the severity of the incident.

 Two types of discipline are possible, informal and formal.